readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

    all targets must be unique.

 You can see the complete list of cross-referencing roles at :ref:`sphinx:xref-syntax`.
-Next we will explore the most common ones.
+Next, we will explore the most common ones.

 The ref role
 ~~~~~~~~~~~~